My research interests include the following:

 - Hieronymian studies (= the study of Jerome's translation of the Bible).
 My published doctoral dissertation was on Jerome's rendering of the Book of Tobit.
 Ongoing project: I have been working on a monograph on Jerome's knowledge of Aramaic.
 My article on Jerome's use of exempla in his translations began as a footnote in my forthcoming monograph on Jerome's understanding of Aramaic.

-- The ambiguity or lack of clarity in New Testament texts.
+- Textual ambiguity.
 It is interesting to study the ambiguity of the Greek language, particularly as it relates to the debate on Greek verbal aspect.
 I wrote an article on the syntax and the ambiguity of a participle in Rev 13:8 in Studies in the Greek Bible.
 I am interested in the topic of soteriology in general and am fascinated by the way Christian traditions read difficult and ambiguous texts with unwarranted confidence.
 For instance, I read a paper, "Does Paul Refer to Christ's Death as Sacrifice in 1 Corinthians 5:7? at Catholic Biblical Association of America annual meeting, Fordham University, New York, August, 2008.
 My study went in a completely different direction from what I had anticipated.
 I ended up arguing that the sacrificial metaphor is more complicated than usually acknowledged because the noun "Passover" may refer to more animals than simply a lamb.
 My hunch is that people tend to read the noun in 1 Cor 5:7 with unstated presuppositions derived from readings of John 1:19.

 - John's Apocalypse and Apocalyptic theology and spirituality.
 I teach a writing-intensive upper division course on this topic "War, Peace, and the Apocalypse" (THEO 3350W).
 I would like to write a short book on the topic of apocalyptic spirituality that is accessible to educated adults such as the students in my course.